gazebosim/gz-cmake/tutorials/developing_with_gz-cmake.md

 ### Enabling/Disabling Tests

-If your intent is to only produce libraries and executables, it is possible to disables tests.
+If your intent is to only produce libraries and executables, it is possible to disable tests.

 By default, building tests is *enabled*.